North by Northwest

-North by Northwest is a 1959 American spy thriller film, produced and directed by Alfred Hitchcock and starring Cary Grant, Eva Marie Saint and James Mason.
-The screenplay was by Ernest Lehman, who wanted to write "the Hitchcock picture to end all Hitchcock pictures".
+North by Northwest is a 1959 American spy thriller film produced and directed by Alfred Hitchcock, starring Cary Grant, Eva Marie Saint, and James Mason.
+The original screenplay written by Ernest Lehman was intended to be the basis for "the Hitchcock picture to end all Hitchcock pictures".

-North by Northwest is a tale of mistaken identity, with an innocent man pursued across the United States by agents of a mysterious organization trying to prevent him from blocking their plan to smuggle microfilm, which contains government secrets, out of the country.
-This is one of several Hitchcock films that feature a music score by Bernard Herrmann and an opening title sequence by graphic designer Saul Bass, and was the first to feature extended use of kinetic typography in its opening credits.
+North by Northwest is a tale of mistaken identity: an innocent man (Grant) is pursued across the United States by agents of a mysterious organization that aims to prevent him from blocking their plan to smuggle microfilm containing government secrets out of the country.
+It is one of several Hitchcock films featuring a musical score by Bernard Herrmann and an opening title sequence by graphic designer Saul Bass.
+The film was the first to feature extended use of kinetic typography in its opening credits.

+North by Northwest was released on July 1, 1959, to critical and commercial success.
+It topped the box office in the United States for seven consecutive weeks.
+The film was nominated for three Academy Awards and garnered Hitchcock the Silver Shell for Best Director at the San Sebastián Film Festival.

-North by Northwest is listed among the canonical Hitchcock films of the 1950s and is often listed among the greatest films of all time.
-It was selected in 1995 for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
-After its first screening, reviewers for The New Yorker and The New York Times immediately hailed it as a masterpiece of comedic, sophisticated self-parody.
+North by Northwest is listed among the canonical Hitchcock films of the 1950s and is widely ranked among the greatest films ever made.
+In 1995, the Library of Congress selected North by Northwest for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".

 Plot

-In 1958 New York City, a waiter pages "George Kaplan" at the Plaza Hotel's Oak Room restaurant after a pair of thugs presumably requests him to do so.
-As advertising executive Roger Thornhill summons the same waiter, he is mistaken for Kaplan, kidnapped by the thugs and brought to the estate of Lester Townsend.
-He is interrogated by spy Phillip Vandamm, a Cold War enemy of the United States, who poses as Townsend to Thornhill.
-Vandamm arranges Thornhill's death in a staged drunk-driving accident.
-Thornhill survives, but fails to convince his mother and the police about the happenings, even after revisiting Townsend's estate.
-During the visit, Thornhill learns Townsend is a United Nations diplomat.
+A waiter pages George Kaplan at the Oak Room restaurant at the Plaza Hotel in New York City at the request of two well-dressed men.
+As advertising executive Roger Thornhill summons the same waiter, he is mistaken for Kaplan, kidnapped by the pair, and brought to the estate of Lester Townsend in Glen Cove.
+Townsend interrogates Thornhill and subsequently arranges to kill him in a staged drunk driving crash; Thornhill survives, but fails to convince the police or his mother of what happened.
+Returning to the estate, Thornhill learns that Townsend is a United Nations diplomat.

-Thornhill and his mother go to Kaplan's empty hotel room at the Plaza.
-After Thornhill answers Kaplan's phone, the thugs, who had called the number from the lobby, begin their pursuit.
+Thornhill and his mother sneak into Kaplan's empty room at the Plaza, where the thugs have followed him.
 Thornhill heads to the U.N.
-General Assembly Building to meet Townsend, who is a different man from Vandamm.
-One of the pursuing thugs throws a knife, killing Townsend, who collapses in Thornhill's arms.
-Thornhill is photographed as he grabs the knife, giving the appearance that he is the murderer; he then flees, attempting to find the real Kaplan.
-An unnamed government intelligence agency realizes that Thornhill has been mistaken for Kaplan, but decides against rescuing him for fear of compromising their operation: Kaplan is a non-existent agent they created to confuse and distract Vandamm.
+General Assembly Building to meet Townsend, who turns out to be a completely different man.
+As he asks him about the man impersonating him, one of the gang's thugs throws a knife into Townsend's back.
+Townsend collapses in Thornhill's arms, and Thornhill is photographed grabbing at the knife, giving the appearance that he is the murderer.
+Thornhill flees, attempting to find the real Kaplan.

+The "United States Intelligence Agency" (USIA) realizes that Thornhill has been mistaken for Kaplan, a non-existent agent they created as a decoy to distract their quarries, but its chief, "the Professor", decides against rescuing him for fear of compromising their operation.